dcgerard/hwep/README.md

 Inference concerning Hardy-Weinberg equilibrium (HWE) in polyploids.
 Methods are available to test for HWE at any ploidy level in the presence of double reduction.
-For autopolyploid populations in HWE, methods are available to estimate the degree of doulbe reduction.
-We also provide functions to calculate genotype frequencies at equilibrium given rates of doulbe reduction.
+For autopolyploid populations in HWE, methods are available to estimate the degree of double reduction.
+We also provide functions to calculate genotype frequencies at equilibrium given rates of double reduction.

 ## Installation